NISAs are the new form of ISAs, a tax-free savings account that does away with the differences between old ISAs and expands the limit.

 Under the new rules you can transfer your old stocks and shares ISAs into cash, or simply put the full £20,000 into cash or stocks.
 To transfer from a stock and shares ISA to cash you simply need to ask your ISA provider who should be able to do this for you.

 This means that for anyone with savings, the amount you can lock away each year has increased drastically.
 As with any savings, the more you have, the more you will benefit from these changes, which allow you to protect a greater amount from the tax man.

-Regardless of whether interest rates are high or low taking out a NISA and topping up you limit each year is almost always the right choice.
+Regardless of whether interest rates are high or low taking out a NISA and topping up you limit each year is always sensible if you can afford to do so.

-Any interest you receive outside of a NISA will be taxed, so any cash benefit you receive needs to exceed the interest rate plus tax.
-For higher rate tax payers paying 40%, this requires a substantial return on their investments.
+Interest over your personal interest allowance you receive outside a NISA will be taxed, so any cash benefit you receive needs to exceed the interest rate plus tax.
+For higher rate taxpayers paying 40%, this requires a substantial return on their investments.